 1727Catherine I, Empress of Russia (1725-1727), dies of tuberculosis in Saint Petersburg, Russian Empire, at age 43.

-1741Attorney, John Penn, a signer of the Declaration of Independence, is born.
+1741Attorney, John Penn, a signer of the Declaration of Independence, is born in Caroline County, Virginia.

 1749Physician, Edward Jenner, is born in England.
 He discovered a method of vaccination.